 Each Month, First Gas will publish on OATIS the results of any odorisation spot checks completed in the previous Month.

-Notwithstanding sections 13.1 to 13.4, First Gas may cease odorising Gas in a pipeline upon the expiry of 18 months’ written notice to all Shippers and Interconnected Parties.
+Notwithstanding sections 13.1 to 13.4, First Gas may cease odorising (or requiring the odorising of) Gas in a pipeline upon the expiry of 18 months’ written notice to all Shippers and Interconnected Parties.

 prudential requirements